carpentries-incubator/jekyll-pages-novice/_episodes/wrap-up.md

 Other Jekyll websites will have slightly different structures but there are some common elements, such as `index.md`, `_config.yml`, and folders starting with `_` (such as `_includes`, `_episodes`, `_site`) which have special meaning to Jekyll by convention (some of these names are reserved - `_includes`, `_site` and some are defined by the theme designer).
-Other folders, such as `fig` and `data` are created by the theme designer to store figures and website data but do not have any special meaning to Jekyll.
+Other folders, such as `fig` and `data`, are created by the theme designer to store figures and website data but do not have any special meaning to Jekyll.

 > ## Reusing Jekyll Lesson Theme